my1396/Econ-Study/_posts/2024-08-12-Latex-Workshop.md

 ```
 This setting syncs PDF with cursor position after compiling, which defaults to `false`.

+SyncTeX works through a `.synctex.gz` file generated during the LaTeX compilation process.
+Make sure your LaTeX compiler is configured to generate this file.
+Most compilers, including `pdflatex` and `xelatex`, generate SyncTeX files by default when using the appropriate command-line options (e.g., `-synctex=1`).

+Sometimes compilers clean up auxiliary files after compilation, which may include the SyncTeX file.
+To prevent this, <span class="env-green">ensure that your build process does NOT delete the `*.synctex.gz` file.</span>

 - **Forward/Direct synctex** (source to pdf) can either be activated by selecting "<i class="codicon codicon-edit" aria-hidden="true" style="vertical-align: middle;"></i> Navigate, select, and edit" > "<i class="codicon codicon-go-to-file" aria-hidden="true" style="vertical-align: middle;"></i> SyncTeX from cursor" in the side bar <i class="fa-brands fa-tex" style="font-size:1.5em; vertical-align: middle;"></i>.

   Alternatively, use the shortcut <span class="env-green">`cmd`+`option`+`j`</span> (on Mac). ✅